2000 World Series: Game 3

 The American national anthem was sung by NSYNC.
 In Game 3, Robin Ventura's leadoff home run in the second off Orlando Hernandez gave the Mets a 1–0 lead, but the Yankees tied it in the third when Derek Jeter singled with two outs off Rick Reed and scored on David Justice's double.
 Next inning, Tino Martinez hit a leadoff single and scored on Paul O'Neill's one-out triple, but the Mets tied the game in the sixth when Mike Piazza hit a leadoff double and after a walk, scored on Todd Zeile's double.
 In the eighth, Zeile singled with one out and scored on Benny Agbayani's double.
 After Jay Payton singled, Mike Stanton relieved Hernandez and allowed a sacrifice fly to Bubba Trammell to pad the Mets lead.
-Closer Armando Benitez pitched a scoreless ninth despite allowing a leadoff single to Chuck Knoblauch as the Mets' 4–2 win ended the Yankees' fourteen-game winning streak in World Series play dating back to the 1996 World Series.
+Closer Armando Benitez pitched a scoreless ninth despite allowing a leadoff single to Chuck Knoblauch as the Mets' 4–2 win ended the Yankees' fourteen-game winning streak in World Series play dating back to Game 3 of the 1996 World Series.

 Yankee hurler Orlando "El Duque" Hernandez earned the loss, snapping his previous undefeated postseason record of 6–0.

 Eventual World Series MVP Derek Jeter clubbed a leadoff home run in the first inning that gave the winning margin to the Yankees.